- This blog post was originally published on 6/22/2016 and was updated on 12/13/2018

 I’ll admit I’m a little biased.
 But I’ve got to say that I’m consistently amazed by my colleagues on our technical account management team, and what they deliver to help our customers succeed.
 And I personally have never met anyone who understands email—and how to help businesses really succeed with SparkPost—better.
 As a product marketer, I’m so glad to have them helping deliver the best customer experience possible.

 P.S.
-If the role of our technical account managers in delivering white glove service sounds like something you need, it’s easy to learn more about services for enterprise senders.
+If the role of our technical account managers in providing proactive service sounds like something you need, it’s easy to learn more about services for enterprise senders.